TensorSpeech/TensorFlowASR/docs/decoders.md

 ### 4.9 Deviations from the paper

 - **Transcript storage.** \[1\] uses a trie (`transcripts` + `transcripts_ptrs` backlinks) to avoid copying whole transcripts on each expansion.
 Here transcripts are dense `[B, W, 2T+1]` and re-gathered each step, because `tf.gather` over the beam axis is a single vectorized op and keeps every shape static, which is what XLA and TFLite export need.
 Memory is `O(B * W * T)`.
-- **No bundled *external* language model.** Equation (3) itself is implemented (4.6), but no external LM ships with the repository — \[1\] evaluates against an n-gram LM held on device, and \[5\] against a 58M-parameter 2-layer LSTM over the ASR model's own word-pieces.
-You supply the `LanguageModel`; the decoder defines the interface and the fusion math.
-LODR's *internal* LM is the exception and does ship, as `BigramLanguageModel` (4.7) — it is derivable from data the repository already has, whereas an external LM by definition is not.
+- **No bundled n-gram external LM.** \[1\] evaluates against a GPU-resident 6-gram (their NGPU-LM, chosen so the LM call is cheap enough to rescore the full hypothesis set rather than prune early).
+What ships here is `LSTMLanguageModel`, matching \[5\]'s architecture instead — a dense `[V, V, ...]` n-gram table is only viable at order 2, which is why the *internal* LM is a bigram and the external one is neural.
+No pretrained weights ship for either; `train_lm` fits them.
 - **Bigram only.** `BigramLanguageModel` is order 2, dense, unpruned. \[6\] notes character-level units may want a higher order; that needs a new class, since a dense `[V, V, V]` trigram is not viable and the state would have to carry the token before last.
 - **Fusion form under ILME/LODR.** \[5\] states eq.
 (27) over plain shallow fusion, which leaves blank alone.
 Here the external term keeps ALSD++'s `(1 + λ)` blank scaling (4.6) and the subtraction is applied to the labels only.
 That combination is neither paper verbatim; it is the coherent merge of the two, and it keeps the deletion-rate property eq.
 (3) exists for.
 - **CUDA graphs.** Not applicable — the loop is a `tf.while_loop`.